- 206Shares

 - Put all whipped topping ingredients in a small bowl and use immersion hand blender or hand mixer to whip until whipped topping forms.

-- Top the cake with another tbsp of whipped cream.
+- Top the cake with another tablespoon of whipped cream.

 - Serve and enjoy.